akshat7606/QuickC/deployment-checklist.md

 ## 🎉 **Ready to Launch!**

-Your UCA Universal Cab Aggregator is completely ready for app store submission.
+Your QuickC is completely ready for app store submission.
 All technical components are built, tested, and deployment-ready.
 The only remaining steps are platform-specific account setup and submission processes.